How To Choose Best Type of Utility Knife

 3).
 “Smart-Retractable” Utility Knife

-Additionally, if you leave your utility knife unattended, you don’t have to worry about a passerby or child getting hurt by an exposed utility blade.
-Overall, it’s an intelligent and safe function on any utility knife.
+Additionally, if you leave your utility knife unattended, you don’t have to worry about a passerby or child getting hurt by an exposed blade.
+Overall, this is an intelligent and safe function on any utility knife.

 4).
 The “Folding” Utility Knife